The Timeless Choice: Why Plywood is Essential for Custom Cabinets

 We source high-quality plywood tailored to each project’s needs:

-For Painted Pieces: We use Baltic Birch plywood with poplar faces, offering a smooth, even surface perfect for paint.
+We use Baltic Birch plywood with poplar faces, offering a smooth surface perfect for paint.
 Its dense core ensures durability and prevents warping over time.

-For Stained Pieces: Our most common plywood choices for stained finishes include:
+Our common plywood choices for stained finishes include:

 White Oak – Known for its pronounced grain and durability.